 The adult isn’t a huge concern, other than laying eggs.
 The larva is the more dangerous one since it does the majority of the damage.
 You might see webbing tubes accompanying them, which are excreted by the critters.

-As noted, the other problem is the carpet beetle.
+As noted before, the other problem is the carpet beetle.

 This pest comes in a number of varieties, from small ones that look like ladybirds to larger ones that have different patterns.
 They tend to fly in warm weather and sit on windowsills, so look there if you want warning signs other than damaged carpets.